 If have a work of translation please address any enquiry to info [at] arcpublications.co.uk

-The UK & Ireland list for Arc Publications now operates two reading windows for unsolicited manuscripts.
-Manuscripts may be submitted between 1-31 December and 1-30 June.
+The UK & Ireland list for Arc Publications now operates ONE reading window for unsolicited manuscripts.
+Manuscripts may be submitted between 1-15 June.

 For Poets based in the UK and Ireland